Range Component Attributes

 checks that the lower bound is less than the upper bound.
 This error message can

-be customized by supplying crossed_bounds_message
+be customized by supplying crossed_bounds_message.

 Development

-After checking out the repo, run bin/setup
+After checking out the repo, run bin/setup to install dependencies.
+Then, run

-to run the tests.
-You can also run bin/console
+rake test to run the tests.
+You can also run bin/console for an interactive

 prompt that will allow you to experiment.

-To install this gem onto your local machine, run bundle exec rake install
+To install this gem onto your local machine, run bundle exec rake install.
+To

-release a new version, update the version number in version.rb
+release a new version, update the version number in version.rb, and then run

-, which will create a git tag for the version, push
+bundle exec rake release, which will create a git tag for the version, push

-git commits and tags, and push the .gem
+git commits and tags, and push the .gem file to

 rubygems.org.

-To run the tests, first run rake db:setup
+To run the tests, first run rake db:setup.
+This creates a database called

-and load database_structure.sql
+range_component_attributes_test and load database_structure.sql into it.

-Then run rake
+Then run rake.

 Contributing